 Elephants are revered symbols in many cultures, as they are the largest living land mammals.
-In feng shui they represent strength, protection, wisdom, and good luck!
+In feng shui, they represent strength, protection, wisdom, and good luck!

 As with all symbols, touch into your own connection.
 What do elephants mean to you?
-Bring together your intuition with ancient wisdom to use symbol of the elephant to invite positive energies into your home and life.
+Bring together your intuition with ancient wisdom to use the symbol of the elephant to invite positive energies into your home and life.

 01 of 06

 Native to Asia and Africa, the elephant was highly admired and on par with mythical animals like the dragon and phoenix.
-Buddhism originated in India, and expanded to Eastern Asia along with its symbols and teachings.
+Buddhism originated in India and expanded to Eastern Asia along with its symbols and teachings.
 Elephants are revered in Buddhism and are one of the seven precious treasures of the universal monarch.
 Like a snow mountain, the elephant embodies dignity, majesty, and power.

 In much of Buddhist and Hindu iconography, deities ride on elephants and are considered honored vehicles for transmitting spiritual teachings.
 In the Vedic systems, Ganesha is one of the most popular and loved deities.
-He has the head of an elephant and body of a boy.
+He has the head of an elephant and the body of a boy.
 In ancient times, elephants were trained to battle because they were so powerful that they could remove any obstacles.
 Therefore Ganesha is the deity that is called upon to remove obstacles.

 02 of 06

-All elephant images are symbols of protection, good fortune, and wisdom, however white elephants are especially auspicious.
+All elephant images are symbols of protection, good fortune, and wisdom, however, white elephants are especially auspicious.
 It is said that the Buddha’s mother dreamt of a white elephant before she gave birth to him.

 03 of 06